johnpapa/react-book-repo/README.md

 React is a very popular choice when building a SPA, Single Page Application.

 A Single Page Application differs from a normal web application in that you remain on the same URL and thereby the same page, hence the name.
-To create many pages in a Single Page Application we instead use the hashbang, # and listen to changes on it, for example `http://myapp.com#/products` and `http://myapp.com#/users` is considered different pages in a Single Page Application.
+To create many pages in a Single Page Application we instead use the hash, # and listen to changes on it, for example `http://myapp.com#/products` and `http://myapp.com#/users` is considered different pages in a Single Page Application.
 More on routing in the [Routing](/routing/core-concepts.md) section.

 React was created by Facebook.